Dion chante Plamondon: Content and release

 Dion interprets the words of Luc Plamondon, pop lyricist of French-speaking Canada.
 The album includes four new songs ("Des mots qui sonnent", "Je danse dans ma tête", "Quelqu'un que j'aime, quelqu'un qui m'aime" and "L'amour existe encore") and eight covers (mostly form the musical Starmania: "Le monde est stone", "Le blues du businessman", "Un garçon pas comme les autres (Ziggy)" and "Les uns contre les autres").
 "Le monde est stone" and "Ziggy" were performed originally by Fabienne Thibeault, and "Le blues du businessman" by Claude Dubois.
 Thibeault and Dubois sang also "Les uns contre les autres".
 Other covers include: Martine St-Clair's "Le fils de Superman", Diane Dufresne's "Oxygène" and "J'ai besoin d'un chum", and Marie Carmen's "Piaf chanterait du rock".

 On 4 November 1991, the album was released in Canada.
-In May 1992, it was issued in France, Belgium and Switzerland.
+On 4 May 1992, it was issued in France, Belgium and Switzerland.
 On 25 January 1993, it was released in Australia.
 In 1994, Dion chante Plamondon was released in the rest of the world, becoming Dion's first French album available worldwide.
 It was released with four different cover pictures.

 Critical reception

-Lary Leblanc from Billboard listed Dion chante Plamondon as one of the best albums of the 1992 saying: "Dion's french-language recordings outrank her english pop output".
+Lary Leblanc from Billboard listed Dion chante Plamondon as one of the best albums of the 1992 saying: "Dion's French-language recordings outrank her english pop output".
 According to AllMusic, "on this relatively early album, Dion sounds as self-assured and mature as on her latter-day recordings as a world-class superstar.
 Her voice exudes a passion beyond her young years, especially on the album's rocking opener, "Des mots qui sonnent"."
 They also said that "this album spans a wide musical spectrum, including the dramatic "Le fils de Superman", the funk-tinged "Je danse dans ma tête", the bluesy "Les uns contre les autres", and the mega-power ballad "Le blues du businessman".

-1991-92 in Canada
+1991–1992 in Canada

-There were no commercial singles from this album released in Quebec, Canada, although five of them went to the radio.
-Sony Music Entertainment decided to release two singles at the same time, in November 1991: "Des mots qui sonnent" to the pop stations (airplay peak at number 10) and "L'amour existe encore" to the adult contemporary format (airplay peak at number 16).
-March 1992 saw the issue of "Je danse dans ma tête" (number 3 in airplay).
-"Quelqu'un que j'aime, quelqu'un qui m'aime" was chosen in August 1992 as the next single and became a hit reaching number 1 on the airplay chart in Quebec.
+In Quebec, Canada four promotional singles were released.
+In November 1991, "Des mots qui sonnent" was sent to the pop stations (airplay peak at number 10) and "L'amour existe encore" to the adult contemporary format (airplay peak at number 16).
+March 1992 saw the issue of "Je danse dans ma tête" (number three in airplay).
+"Quelqu'un que j'aime, quelqu'un qui m'aime" was chosen as the next single in August 1992 and became a hit reaching number one on the airplay chart in Quebec.
 The album was very successful in Quebec, topping the chart for seven weeks.
-It reached number 57 on the Canadian Albums Chart as Quebec sales did not factor into this chart at that time, but was certified 2× Platinum in Canada.
+It reached number 57 on the Canadian Albums Chart as Quebec sales did not factor into this chart at that time, but was certified 2× platinum in Canada.